Updated May 29, 2023

-There are many other free and paid tools, you can just search for it and some of them might have expired or company might not supporting the legacy versions.
+There are many other free and paid tools you can search for it, and some of them might have expired, or the company might not support the legacy versions.

 Conclusion – PowerShell Tools

-PowerShell is a free technology and comes default with supported Windows Servers and Client versions and to manage it we can use the different editors.
-Visual Studio Code is the most used and popular editor and debugger freeware software provided by Microsoft and it also supports many other extensions but for the GUI integration, you need to use the PowerShell Studio or the Visual Studio enterprise or professional edition which are paid.
+PowerShell is a free technology and comes default with supported Windows Servers and Client versions and to manage it, we can use the different editors.
+Visual Studio Code is the most used and popular editor and debugger freeware software provided by Microsoft, and it also supports many other extensions.
+To achieve GUI integration, using paid tools such as PowerShell Studio, Visual Studio Enterprise, or the Professional Edition is necessary.

 This has been a guide to PowerShell Tools.
 Here we discuss the overview and top 7 tools of PowerShell in detail.
 You may also have a look at the following articles to learn more –